Rki009/ShutDown2021/README.md

 ## Installation

 Build with  C++ Builder 10.4
+OR just use the included *.exe file

-Add a shortcut to your Desktop or TaskBar
+Add a shortcut to your Desktop or TaskBar and have a fast escape from Windows!

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)